How to Get Fat

 2. Fanning the Inflammation

-On a similar note, some foods seem to have a pro-inflammatory response, which in-turn leads to a high stress state of the body.
-Grains for example, which we use to make bread, seem to have a pro-inflammatory response.
-They also have a high glycemic index, which causes an insulin response and ultimately results in the body increasing it’s fat stores.
+On a similar note, some foods seem to have a pro-inflammatory result when we eat them, which in-turn leads to a high stress state of the body.
+Grains for example, which we use to make bread, seem to have a pro-inflammatory effect.
+They also have a high glycemic index, which causes a rapid release of insulin and ultimately results in the body increasing it’s fat stores.

 When the body is stressed, it functions in a fight-or-flight state which is very different than a calm a thriving state.
 When trying to survive do you think the body will store up fat, or slim down?
 Think about what people do when there is a natural disaster… They all rush to stock up on essential resources like fuel, generators, water, and food!
 Your body is incredibly intelligent.
 Stress it out too much and it just might start stocking up to prepare for the worst!